wkrueger/ramp-calc/README.md

 ## How does it work

-It this wasn't much planned the simulator is currently a bit of a mess.
+As this wasn't much planned the simulator is currently a bit of a mess.

 But this is roughly the idea: